 - major highways (chemical transport)

 - airport (flight path)

 - railroad

-- certain industrial sites (refineries, etc)
+- certain industrial sites (refineries, and so forth)

 - creeks

 This list can be used as a guideline to help assist in the development of the building level site of potential emergencies.
 It may not be all-inclusive.